ArmindoMuapala/duitku-go/README.md

 # Duitku Go

-A Go client library for the [Duitku Payment Gateway API](https://docs.duitku.com/api/id/).
+A simple and lightweight Duitku.com Payment Gateway SDK for Golang — built with only Go's standard library.
+No external dependencies, making it ideal for minimal and secure payment gateway integrations.

+See [Duitku Payment Gateway API](https://docs.duitku.com/api/id/) for more information about the API.

+> **NOTE: This package is currently under development and NOT ready for production use.**

 ## Installation